-Health Assessment And Promotion For Vulnerable Population –
+Health Assessment And Promotion For Vulnerable Population

 Programs and Practices of Health Promotion

-Provide examples of population advocacy in health care.
+- Provide examples of population advocacy in health care.

-Choose an appropriate assessment tool based on a given population.
+- Choose an appropriate assessment tool based on a given population.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.